aidan-le-beard/Python-CGI-POST-and-Unobtrusive-JavaScript/README.md

 A small HTML website with a form and a button that POSTs information from the form's fields to the server using a Python CGI Script, with the information being retrieved from fields using JavaScript.
 The Python file saves the input information into a .txt file and displays it in the HTML.

 ### To execute on Windows:
+1) Edit Assignment_5.py line 1: put the path to your Python executable here.

-Run the website on a server such as Apache, placing the Assignment_5.py file into the cgi-bin folder.
+2) Run the website on a server such as Apache, placing the Assignment_5.py file into ex. the cgi-bin folder.

 ### Sample Output: